The chilly weather might force your little ones indoors, but they don't have to be confined to your living room all winter long.

 This center has open-bounce sessions on various dates and times, so check its event calendar.
-It also features a wind tunnel and hosts glow-bounce and supervised drop-off, parent’s-night-out sessions.
-Any age, even adults, can bounce, but there is a height requirement of 34 inches, and socks are required.
+It also features a wind tunnel and hosts glow-bounce and supervised drop-off, parents-night-out sessions.
+Any age, even adults, can bounce, but there is a minimum height requirement of 34 inches.
+Socks are required.

 Pump It Up — Plainview

 This venue offers pop-in play for ages 2-7 at various times listed on its calendar.
 It also offers sessions for children with special needs.
 These sensory jump events require tickets in advance.
-Occupational therapists are welcome to accompany a child.
+Occupational therapists are welcome to accompany children.

 Kids 6 and younger will thrill to the playtime possibilities at Sippy Cups Cafe.